Las Ventanas al Paraiso, A Rosewood Resort

 Average time to visit

 Baja California is a rare destination that offers a great getaway year long.
 Peak time for travel is when weather is temperate in the low 20ºc range and whale watching opportunities are at their best (late November to April).
-This also includes the festive vacation and New Year period.
+This also includes the festive holiday and New Year period.
 Cool temperatures are ideal for desert adventures and hiking and boating for wildlife viewing and island exploration.
 Summer (April to September) can be hot and humid but the beaches are less crowded.
-Summer waters are ideal for snorkeling and diving.
+Summer waters are ideal for snorkelling and diving.
 Hurricanes are much less common than in the Caribbean, but it is something to be aware of for September and October travel which is considered low season.

 Baja is blessed with two marine life rich oceans; the Sea of Cortez to the east has a warmer sea temperature than the more exposed than the Pacific Ocean to the west.
 In the summer the breeze coming from the Pacific is a blessing.
 For those interested in surfing, waves break on the eastern side of the peninsula March to October and on the Pacific west November to March.
 The most popular summer breaks start in San Jose and extend up to the Eastern Cape making Los Cabos an excellent base.